manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

 		> **Caution:** Force delete removes the file or files instantly without asking for any confirmation. ***Be absolutely sure while running this command***.

-	 - <i>Force delete</i> non-empty directories (directly without prompt, overrides write-protection)
+	 - <i>Force delete</i> nonempty directories (directly without prompt, overrides write-protection)

 		```
 		$ <copy>rm -rf <directory></copy>
 		```

-		> **Caution:** Force delete removes the directory and its underlying files and sub directories instantly without asking for any confirmation. ***Be absolutely sure while running this command***.
+		> **Caution:** Force delete removes the directory and its underlying files and subdirectories instantly without asking for any confirmation. ***Be absolutely sure while running this command***.

 	----
 	## Searching for something?? go *find*